KyleOndy/dotfiles/hosts/README.md

 # Hosts

 This is a description of the machines I manage with NixOS.

-All machines are named as a Greek letter.
-The letter itself has no meaning in relation to machine function.
-Its is an arbitrary choice when I configure a new machine.
+Going forward machines are named after animals.
+The specific animal has little bearing on the function of the machine.

 ## [Alpha]